JoshCap20/areion/README.md

 # Areion

 Areion is a lightweight, fast, and extensible Python web server framework.
-It supports multithreading, routing, orchestration, and customizable loggers and template engines.
+It supports asynchronous operations, multithreading, routing, orchestration, customizable loggers, and template engines.
+The framework provides an intuitive API for building web services, with components like the `Orchestrator`, `Router`, `Logger`, and `Engine` easily swappable or extendable.

 Some say it is the simplest API ever.
 They might be right.
 To return a JSON response, you just return a dictionary.
 To return an HTML response, you just return a string.
 Return bytes for an octet-stream response.
 That's it.

-Every component (Orchestrator, Router, Logger, etc.) is optional and can be replaced with your own implementation, just implement the interface.
-You can also add your own components to the server and easily extend its functionality.

 ## Key Features

 - **Simple API**: Return dictionaries for JSON responses and strings for HTML responses.
-- **Multithreading**: Support for multi-threading for concurrent requests.
+- **Asynchronous Server**: Supports asynchronous request handling with the `asyncio` library.
+- **Multithreading**: Orchestrate tasks using the orchestrator to manage multiple threads.
-- **Routing**: High-performance router that supports various HTTP methods (GET, POST, PUT, DELETE) with method control at both route and group levels.
+- **Routing**: High-performance router supporting HTTP methods (GET, POST, PUT, DELETE) with method control at both route and group levels.
-- **Orchestration**: Orchestrator Handler for managing tasks like thread management, background jobs, and task queues.
+- **Orchestration**: Orchestrator component for managing background tasks, job scheduling, and concurrent execution.
-- **Logging**: Structured logging system that allows multiple logging levels (DEBUG, INFO, WARN, ERROR).
+- **Templating**: Render HTML templates using a customizable engine like Jinja2.
+- **Builder Pattern**: Use the builder pattern to cleanly configure your server before building it.
 - **Extensibility**: Add your own components to the server and easily extend its functionality.
 - **Customizable**: Every component is optional and can be replaced with your own implementation.